 An argument often made these days about long-lasting and unwinnable wars is that “we owe it to the dead” to keep fighting forever and never lose otherwise their sacrifice was in vain.
 Nonsense of course – just a recipe for never-ending wars because you just keep adding more and more dead.
 I wonder if the same logic is at play with religion – people think they owe it to all the believers of the previous 1500 or 2000 years to keep believing otherwise their faith was in vain?
 Just a recipe for keeping the malign influence of religion alive in the world forever.

-age Amazon America animals anxiety archaeology art astrology atheism Australia autobiography birds Bolsonaro bushfire cancer Central America chance chickens Chough Christchurch Civil War climate change Clive James coronavirus covid-19 Donald Trump eagles ecology evolution family family history fascism fire flat earth fossils gardens genealogy gout guns haiku health History illness iran Jane Fonda Jonathan Miller koalas literature May media memoir Murdoch nuclear power Ogden Nash old age philately poetry politics Pratchett Pythagoras racism refugees religion rock art royalty Samuel Pepys science Sedaris snake tax Tina Turner Trump vaccination war Weatherwax
+age Amazon America animals anxiety archaeology art astrology atheism Australia autobiography birds Bolsonaro bushfire cancer Central America chance chickens Chough Christchurch Civil War climate change Clive James coronavirus covid-19 Donald Trump eagles ecology evolution family family history fascism fire flat earth fossils gardens genealogy guns haiku health heart History illness iran Jane Fonda Jonathan Miller koalas literature May media memoir Murdoch nuclear power Ogden Nash old age philately poetry politics Pratchett Pythagoras racism refugees religion rock art royalty Samuel Pepys science Sedaris snake tax Tina Turner Trump vaccination war Weatherwax